When to use Cache API over IndexedDB

 Step 3: Implement IndexedDB State Sync

 Isolate application state management.
-Use native openDB or the idb wrapper for structured data.
+Use the native IndexedDB API or a thin promise wrapper such as idb for structured data.
 Never route asset caching through this layer.

 async function syncAppState(stateData) {